henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

     <summary>Solution:</summary>

 - `ros2 topic info /cmd_vel` shows us that the message type is `geometry_msgs/msg/Twist`
-- `ros2 interface show geometry_msgs/msg/Twist` shows us that we have angular.z field available, to make the robot rotate.
+- `ros2 interface show geometry_msgs/msg/Twist` shows us that we have the "Angular" `Vector3` field that has the `z` field available, to make the robot rotate.
 - We can rotate the robot with a command:

     ```